akeeba/social-magick/README.md

 If you have menu items with core content (Joomla articles) categories and articles which make use of images, you can select the Overlay template.
 You will need to set the “Extra image source” option to “Intro image” or “Full Article image”, depending on which image you want to use.

-The templates provided are meant as examples; while you are welcome to use them on your live site, you can also replace the template images with ones that do not have the Social Magick watermark.
+The templates provided are meant as examples; while you are welcome to use them on your live site, you can also replace the template images with ones that do not have the SocialMagick watermark.

 ## History